BahaaAbbas/E-Commerce/README.md

 # E-Commerce
 E-Commerce Website Full Stack Back and Front (MERN Stack)..

--Using ReactJS as the frontend framework.
+- Using ReactJS as the frontend framework.

--Using Node.js and Express.js as the backend environment and framework.
+- Using Node.js and Express.js as the backend environment and framework.

--Using MongoDB as the non-relational database.
+- Using MongoDB as the non-relational database.

 -